 Is there a cost for training?

 In Traditional Witchcraft there is absolutely no cost for training.
 Teachers give freely of their time and skills in order to pass the tradition to the Gatekeepers of tomorrow.
-Beyond this, Teachers may charge the public for services such as providing seminars, workshops and divination.
+Beyond this, Teachers may charge the public for other services such as divination and providing seminars or workshops on other matters.
 While training, students are expected to make reasonable contributions towards Covenstead sundry items (oils, herbs, candles etc).
 This is a shared responsibility amongst Grove members so that it does not solely fall upon the Teacher.
 Students would also have to factor in their travel and possible accommodation costs, depending on how far they live from the Covenstead.